-I was reminded of this coffee cake when I was out in California with a group of girlfriends this past weekend, our hostess served us a similar coffee cake for breakfast on Saturday and it was sublime.
-While her’s didn’t have blueberries in it, the “hug” was the same.
+I was reminded of this coffee cake when I was out in California with a group of long time girlfriends (since our early teens) this past weekend.

-Don’t get me wrong, I love my husband and my boys, with every fiber of my being — however; in my humble opinion we were all made for relationship and sometimes we need the understanding, empathy and support of another woman.
+Don’t get me wrong, I love my husband and my boys, but sometimes we need the understanding, empathy and support of another woman.
 I would shrivel up without my family and girlfriends.

-To be have a friend, one must BE a friend; give of yourself, even when you don’t have much to give.
+To be have a friend, one must BE a friend; give of yourself, even when you don’t have much to give.~ Kathleen

 Extend, risk and humble yourself to the beauty of authentic, real friendship.